CianFD/ICT-Skills2-Assignment/src/README.md

 TV Show Details Page displays the Show Name, Images of the Show, and list of details of the show including runtime, audience rating, etc.
 Top Rated Page shows list of TV Shows which have the highest audience score.
 Top Rated Page can be filtered by name as well.
+Attempted to implement a Similar Movies function where User clicks the Similar Button on the Movie Details Page and is brought to a new Page which lists Similar Movies.
+Could not get function to work.
+Tried multiple ways - new page with Similar Movies displayed, new section on MovieDetails Page with Similar Movies displayed - could not complete this.